electrical-and-electronic-measurement/EasyEIS-with-SMU/docs/EIS-with-Keithley-2450.md

 ## Init configuration List

 A configuration list is a list of stored settings for the source or measure function.
-On Keintly 2450 a _Configuration list_ can store a up to of 300,000 _configuration indexes_
+On Keintly 2450, a _Configuration list_ can hold a up to 300,000 _configuration indexes_

 Each _configuration index_ contains a copy of all instrument source and measure settings such as: